adapter-hub/adapters/docs/adapter_composition.md

 ```

 ## `BatchSplit`

-The `BatchSplit` lock is an alternative to split the input between several adapters.
+The `BatchSplit` block is an alternative to split the input between several adapters.
 It does not split the input sequences but the
 batch into smaller batches.
 As a result, the input sequences remain untouched.

 In the following example, we split the batch between adapters `i`, `k` and `l`.
 The `batch_sizes`parameter specifies